s7minhas/icc/replArchive/README.md

 ## Replication instructions for the paper

-Some of the underlying data files, such as raw UCDP and ACLED data, are too big to share via hte .zip on Git, so we have made a dropbox link to the files available here as well: https://www.dropbox.com/s/apvx1az731so4ml/replArchive.zip?dl=0.

 The base directory of the replication archive contains all the figures and tables shown in the paper.
-There are three  subdirectories that contain the code necessary to produce these outputs (note that these files are also available on Github at [https://github/s7minhas/victimization](https://github.com/s7minhas/victimization)):
+There are three subdirectories that contain the code necessary to produce these outputs (note that these files are also available on Github at [https://github/s7minhas/icc](https://github.com/s7minhas/icc)):

 - **compModelSim**: contains the code necessary for running the computational model, organizing the results, and conducting the regression analysis
 - **acledAnalysis**: contains the code necessary for running the empirical analysis in the paper